drupalwxt/helm-drupal/docs/architecture.md

 #### Others

 Many others across the Government of Canada, municipalities and internal Government agencies are actively and/or investigating Kubernetes.
 This includes Shared Services Canada (SSC) through their investigation into a managed cloud platform powered by OpenShift (Kubernetes) for use by other departments.
 The Communication Security Establishment (CSE) is leveraging Kubernetes in their on-premise computing environment, running cloud native technologies in a restricted environment.
-The Royal Canadian Mounted Police kick started their Kubernetes adoption through the Report a Cyber Crime application developed by CDS.

 To highlight a few more: